Pound-Dollar Pointed Lower This Week

 Image © Adobe Images

-The dollar is in demand again on Monday after oil prices surged amidst signs that Donald Trump has a higher pain threshold to the spike than investors had expected.
+The dollar is in demand again on Monday after oil prices surged amidst signs that Donald Trump has a higher pain threshold to the spike than investors had expected and Iran chose a hardliner as its new supreme leader.

 Brent crude went to as high as $13/barrel Monday before gains were pared by news that G7 countries were to consider releasing strategic reserves to cool prices.